-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA To achieve a thriving rural Herefordshire, the Core Strategy seeks to enhance the role the villages have traditionally played in as accessible, sustainable centres for their rural catchments.
-Seeks proportional growth of up to 18% in Stretton Sugwas and Swainshill (Hereford HMA) over the plan period, subject to EiP outcome.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA To strengthen the economic viability of the villages and their rural hinterlands To achieve sustainable communities and protect the environment To conserve, promote, utilise and enjoy our natural, built, historic and cultural assets for the fullest benefit of the whole community To achieve a thriving rural Herefordshire, the Core Strategy seeks to enhance the role the villages have traditionally played in as accessible, sustainable centres for their rural catchments.
+Up to 14 dwellings will have to be delivered within Stretton Sugwas and 23 within Swainshill, unless there is robust and sound evidence to demonstrate the existence of unavoidable constraints on site delivery.
+Seeks proportional growth of up to 18% in Stretton Sugwas and Swainshill (Hereford HMA) over the plan period.

 Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Herefordshire Local Transport Plan (LTP) 2013-2015 Corporate 2013 Sets out the Council's strategy for supporting economic growth, social inclusion and reducing the environmental impacts of transport, as well as the program of investment for the period April 2013 to April 2015.
 The document includes three key objectives, one of which seeks to maintain access for rural residents and people without access to a car.
 Intrinsic to this is the retention of a 'core network' of bus services which focus on journeys between Hereford and the market towns, along with main transport corridors close to larger rural settlements.
 To this end, the strategy aims to increase the number of bus users by 1.3% (4,700 journeys) by 2015.
-Air Climatic factors Population The LTP does not explore current transport issues in the Stretton Sugwas neighbourhood area.
+Air Climatic factors Population The LTP does not explore current transport issues in the Stretton Sugwas neighbourhood area, but any new development proposed through the NDP should seek to reduce the environmental impacts of transport.